ibois-epfl/Raccoon/README.md

 - [ ] drilling using I J (use G48 for cutting in a plane)
 - [ ] rotation limits in 5 axis (did not popped yet)
 - [x] collision detection model for the Cardan 5-Axis CNC machine [Video](https://vimeo.com/647108247 "Cardan Axis Approximation - Click to Watch!")
-- [ ] simulation update in Visual Studio
+- [x] simulation update in Visual Studio Cardan
 - [ ] air supply
 - [ ] text
 - [ ] too deep angle cut